apache/directory-fortress-core/README-QUICKSTART-SLAPD.md

   rbac.accelerator=false
   ```

-8. Save and exit
+7. Save and exit

-9. Prepare your terminal for execution of maven and ant commands.
+8. Prepare your terminal for execution of maven and ant commands.

  ```
+ #!/bin/sh
- export JAVA_HOME=[my-jdk]
+ export M2_HOME=...
- export ANT_HOME=[my-ant]
+ export JAVA_HOME=...
- export M2_HOME=[my-mvn]
+ export ANT_HOME=...
  export PATH=$PATH:$ANT_HOME/bin:$M2_HOME/bin
  ```

-10. Run the maven install:
+9. Run the maven install:

  ```
  mvn clean install
  ```

- *Use maven to build the software package*
+ *maven is used to build the software package and prepare its config*

-11. Install, configure and load openldap with DIT and seed data:
+10. Install, configure and load openldap server:

  a.
 If sudo: